Guide to Maternity Insurance in Vietnam

 Keep in mind that whatever plan you have is what your child will take if you add him/her to your plan.
 So if you want your child to have outpatient insurance, then you need to make sure your plan that has outpatient insurance.

 Most providers do not allow children to have higher levels of coverage than the parent.
-You would not be allowed to take an inpatient plan for yourself & then when your child is born have them on an inpatient & outpatient plan.
+You would not be allowed to take an inpatient plan for yourself & then when your child is born to have them on an inpatient & outpatient plan.

 When Newborn Coverage Begins